 Though the cookery may be Scandinavian, the seasonal ingredients that make up the three- and seven-course tasting menus at Ekstedt at the Yard in London are predominantly British, sourced from local farms and producers.

-In a somewhat magical, somewhat medieval open kitchen—which contains what Ekstedt describes as “the Stone Age equivalent of a microwave” with a smoker, fire pit, and wood-fired oven and stove—the chef and his team set about signature dishes: Oyster flambadou with smoked apple, beurre blanc and nasturtium (nasturtium is a sweet and peppery flower), alongside Ember baked leeks, charcoal cream, white fish roe and smoked deer.
+In a somewhat magical, somewhat medieval open kitchen—which contains what the chef describes as “the Stone Age equivalent of a microwave” with a smoker, fire pit, and wood-fired oven and stove—Ekstedt and his London team set about signature dishes: Oyster flambadou with smoked apple, beurre blanc and nasturtium (nasturtium is a sweet and peppery flower), alongside Ember baked leeks, charcoal cream, white fish roe and smoked deer.

 There is also reindeer, a staple of the Sami diet.
 Ekstedt smokes it and serves it alongside smoke-infused celeriac, black pudding and smoked baked roots.